CAPS has moved to the new Student Health and Counseling Center!

 Professional involvement takes place throughout all internship activities.
 This includes, but is not limited to, clinical services, outreach and consultation services, training seminars, staff meetings and administrative tasks.
 In addition, interns audio record or videotape all intake and therapy sessions.

-The 12-month funded internship positions will carry an annual salary of $36,000.
-Interns accrue vacation and sick leave and have time for professional development.
+The 12-month funded internship positions will carry an annual salary of $49,920.
+Interns accrue vacation and sick leave and have 40-hours of professional development time-off.
 Mid-level university benefits are provided (e.g., access to the library).

 Also, each intern has a private office equipped with a computer, printer, and telephone.
 Trainees have access to email and the internet.
 Each intern office has a desk, comfortable chairs, an end table, bookcase, and lamp.
 Each office is also equipped with Logitech Webcams for supervision purposes.
 Administrative support staff assists in scheduling appointments, filing, and other office-related duties.